CypherpunkFinance/Plan/plugin_l2_arbitrum.md

-# Plugin: Arbitrum L2 Node (Chain Plugin)
+# Plugin: Arbitrum L2 Node (Node Plugin)

 ## 1. Overview

 - **Plugin Name:** Arbitrum One Node
-- **Plugin Type:** Chain
+- **Plugin Type:** Node
+- **Category:** chain
 - **Version:** 1.0.0 (align with a specific Arbitrum node version)
 - **Author:** Offchain Labs / Cypherpunk Finance Team
 - **License:** (Check Arbitrum Node Software License)
 - **Description:** Installs and manages a local Arbitrum One Layer 2 node.
-This plugin functions as a **chain** plugin, providing an L2 network endpoint for CypherpunkOS and other installed applications.
+This plugin functions as a **node** plugin of category `chain`, providing an L2 network endpoint for CypherpunkOS and other installed applications.

 ## 2. Purpose and Scope

 This plugin enables users to run their own Arbitrum One node, enhancing decentralization and providing a private RPC endpoint for their L2 interactions.
-As a **chain** plugin, it focuses on node operations and exposing necessary services (like RPC) to the CypherpunkOS ecosystem.
+As a **node** plugin (category `chain`), it focuses on node operations and exposing necessary services (like RPC) to the CypherpunkOS ecosystem.

 ## 3. Key Features